Desoroxxx/JustDesoroxxx/README.md

 All my socials: [My Willow]

 - 👀 I’m interested in programming, and all sort of things
-- 🌱 I’m currently learning in Java
+- 🌱 I’m currently learning advanced OpenGL and advanced Java
 - 💞️ I’m looking to collaborate in everything that touch my interest

 ## Currenty Working On